-Advanced placement or AP courses are intended to engage students in rigorous courses of study in preparation for the academic rigors of college and university.
-Upon completion AP course may possibly eliminate an introductory college course, or enhance the pupil's standing in other courses when he or she enters a college or university program.
-Courses are available at JCHS in the areas of mathematics, science, English, modern foreign languages, specific skills in business education, and social studies.
-While advanced placement courses are valuable in many ways, your student's college or university policy will determine whether or not they are accepted for college credit, for prerequisite waiver, or provide other academic advantage.
+Although it is neither the purpose nor intent of the secondary schools to offer instruction in courses at the college level of difficulty, there are certain curricular areas in which a student might begin a sequence of courses whose completion would possibly eliminate an introductory college course, or enhance the student's standing in other courses when he or she enters a college or university program.
+Such would pertain in the secondary division in the areas of mathematics, science, English, modern foreign languages, specific skills in business education, and social studies.